 To satisfy the requirements of the VCAL, students at Mansfield Secondary College undertake VCE English (Literacy Skills), VCE Foundation Maths (Numeracy Skills), VET Business (Industry Specific Skills); an Australian School based Apprenticeship and are involved in hands–on projects to fulfil the Work Related and Personal Development Skills strands.

-Australian School-based Apprenticeships (ASBA) are part of the national Australian Apprenticeships system.
+Australian School-based Apprenticeships and Traineeships (SBAT) are part of the national Australian Apprenticeships and Traineeships system.
 Australian Apprenticeships combine practical work on-the-job, with structured off-the-job training to achieve a nationally recognised qualification.

-Students undertaking an ASBA are supported by the college to enroll in a range of courses that meet their individual needs and timetables, as well as to timetable their program to allow for work, training and regular schooling.
+Students undertaking a SBAT are supported by the college to enroll in a range of courses that meet their individual needs and timetables, as well as to timetable their program to allow for work, training and regular schooling.